e-conomic/client-side-application-course/public/week4/readme.md

 * You will be paired before code-review
 * All review comments/feedback should be reported using GitHub

-Review peers:
+__Review peers:__

 pcolliander - memphis88
 BennyTordrupVisma - DenLilleMand
 dimitriosv - petergreve
 wintermotes - hulvei3

+Code review is an essential part of software development at e-conomic.
+Focussing on readability and common sense, you should review each others code and a constructive manner, but still challenge the solutions and question everything you, as reviewer don't get.
+Come with suggestions for improvements and _remember to complement_ brilliant solutions or ways of doing things you haven't thought of yourself.